Plain language guidelines

 Simple words, easy to follow, that's plain language.
 It helps everyone understand the information on your CT.gov website.

-Avoid confusing language, government jargon, and long sentences.
-The easier we make things for our customers, the more successful they'll be.
+Avoid complex words, government jargon, and long explanations.
+The clearer your content, the more successful your users will be.

 Three objectives of plain language